DFC-OpenSource/ox-ctrl/README.md

 enabling applications to select channels to be managed by a specific FTL.
 Within a device we may have different channels managed by different FTLs.

-We have implemented a PCIe interconnection handler, a media manager to expose 8 channels, NVMe and LightNVM support for the DFC.

 The repositories cited here are the latest setup tested succesfully with OX.
-Mix the setup with other sources may result in compatibility problems.
+Once direct I/O support to physical Open-Channel SSDs in the Linux kernel is a work-in-progress task, mix the setup with other sources may result in compatibility problems.

 PLEASE, REFER TO THE WIKI FOR FULL DOCUMENTATION:
 ```